ahmedelmahd/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 prints a reversed string
-prints every other char in the string prints the second half of a string of chars
+prints every other char in the string prints the second half of a string of chars prints the occurence of everything in an array, followed by a new line